 Electrons have a negative charge, but they also behave like tiny magnets.
 This property of electrons, called spin, can be used to transport or store information in electronic circuits.
 Scientists are looking for ways to create such spin-based electronics, as this is probably more energy efficient than normal electronics.
 University of Groningen physicist Siddhartha Omar discovered a way to transport spins over long enough distances to make such devices feasible.
 Furthermore, the material he used enabled him to control these spin currents.

-In order to make transistors that operate using the spin of electrons, rather than their charge, it is necessary to find a way of switching spin currents on and off.
-Furthermore, the lifetime of the spins should at least be equal to the time taken for these electrons to travel through a circuit.
+Finding a method to turn on and off spin currents is important in order to create transistors that use electron spin rather than charge to function.
+Additionally, the spins should have lifetimes that are at least as long as the time it takes for these electrons to complete a circuit.
 University of Groningen scientists have now taken an important step forward by creating a device that meets both of these requirements, based on a double layer of graphene on top of a layer of tungsten disulfide.
 Their results have been published on October 16, 2019, in the journal Physics Review B.

-Graphene, a two-dimensional form of carbon, is an excellent conductor of electron spins.
-However, it is difficult to manipulate spin currents in this material.
-Spin is a quantum mechanical property of electrons, which makes them behave like tiny magnets.
+Graphene, a two-dimensional version of carbon, is an outstanding electron spin conductor.
+However, manipulating spin currents in this material is tricky.
+Spin is a quantum mechanical feature of electrons that causes them to act like little magnets.
 The Physics of Nanodevices group at the University of Groningen, led by Professor Bart van Wees, is working on this problem.
 They have previously shown that it is possible to control spin currents if the graphene is placed on top of a layer of tungsten disulfide (another 2D material).

 ‘However, this approach reduces the lifetime of the spins’, explains Siddhartha Omar, a postdoc in the Van Wees group.
 Tungsten is a metal, and its atoms influence the electrons passing through the graphene, dissipating the spin currents.
-This led Omar to use a double layer of graphene on the tungsten disulfide, based on the theory that electrons passing through the upper layer should ‘feel’ less of the metal atoms’ influence.
+This prompted Omar to apply a second layer of graphene to the tungsten disulfide, on the idea that electrons traveling through the upper layer would ‘feel’ less of the metal atoms’ effect.

 Omar also used another new technique, in which two different types of spin current are passed through the graphene.
-Spin is a magnetic moment that has a given direction.
-In normal materials, the spins are not aligned.
-However, the magnetic moment of spin currents – like that of magnets – has a preferential alignment.
+Spin is a magnetic moment with a specific orientation.
+In typical substances, the spins are not aligned.
+However, like magnets, the magnetic moment of spin currents has a favored orientation.
 Relative to the material through which the electrons are passing, their spins can either have an in-plane orientation or an out-of-plane orientation.

 ‘We found that, as the electrons pass through the outer graphene layer, the in-plane spins are dissipated very quickly – in mere picoseconds.
 However, the lifetime of the out-of-plane spins is about one hundred times longer.’
 This means that, even in the presence of tungsten disulfide, one component of spin currents (spins with an out-of-plane orientation) can travel far enough to be used in devices such as transistors.